Home > GPU > GPU Buyer's Guide

 Application compatibility

 Workstation GPUs provide critical productivity in professional settings, so they must be reliable and compatible with professional software so that you can work without experiencing graphics-related problems.
-AMD and Nvidia websites both provide information for applications their drivers are certified to work with – as can an AMD or NVidia sales rep.
+AMD and Nvidia websites both provide information for applications their drivers are certified to work with, as can an AMD or Nvidia sales rep.

 Technical capabilities

-The number and type of graphics processors, such as stream processors and ray tracing processors, is important, too, with more processors generally being better.
+The number and type of graphics processors, such as stream processors and ray tracing processors, are important, too, with more processors generally being better.
 Graphics RAM is another consideration.
 However, the amount that will benefit specific use cases depends on the work being undertaken, which adds a layer of consideration.

 Software